 The CGA welcomes comments and suggestions on improving the format and updating the content of the best practices.
 Our intent is to make the statement of best practices as easy to use as possible.
-To submit a comment or to propose a new practice or practice modification, contact the CGA office (703-836-1709) to request a proposal form or visit the CGA web site at http://www.commongroundalliance.com.
+To submit a comment or to propose a new practice or practice modification, contact the CGA office (703-836-1709) to request a proposal form or visit the CGA Web site at https://commongroundalliance.com.